 “Thanks to Ben, we have been very pleased with the manner in which we have been treated and are confident in the legal expertise of those involved in processing our cases.”

 Ben Stringer is a passionate civil defense litigator.
 He has a keen ability to understand a business and create strategies to solve legal problems.
-His practice focuses primarily on transportation law and litigation matters, including surety and workers’ compensation matters.
+His practice focuses primarily on transportation and construction law, including subrogation, surety and workers’ compensation matters.
 Ben also advises clients with privacy and data security issues.

 - Kansas City Metropolitan Bar Association